tzeejay/thisvsthat.show/content/_index.md

 <div class="o-main-intro">
-	<h1>Have you ever asked yourself which one of the Hoonigans is best at predicting the race winner on This vs. That ?</h1>
+	<h1>Have you ever asked yourself which one of the Hoonigans is best at predicting the race winner on <a href="https://www.youtube.com/playlist?list=PLhU72li4fhIca_hXD0v8PFHRahreBuPJa" target="_blank">This vs. That</a> ?</h1>
 </div>
 <div class="o-main-second">
 	<h1>You most likely haven't, but in case you're curious about it now, I figured it would be fun to collect the information in a sane & standardised way.
-That way one is able to answer the same questions over time with a changing dataset as new This vs. That episodes are released.</h1>
+That way one is able to answer the same questions over time with a changing dataset as new <a href="https://www.youtube.com/playlist?list=PLhU72li4fhIca_hXD0v8PFHRahreBuPJa" target="_blank">This vs. That</a> episodes are released.</h1>
 </div>

 <div class="o-main-hoonigans-stats">